 Obama made me wonder at first where it could go with a figure who is a disappointment to some but still shows that there is hope.

 The Quiet Canadians takes a chance as such a patriotic theme can be divisive.
 I like it, though, because I am one of those quiet Canadians.
 For me, it’s about time.
 Canadian pride is swelling and so far has not become jingoistic, which is what I feared.
 That Dire Straits style helps elevate the song without seeming derivative.
-In a way, it illustrates what you and Mick are doing and might open doors stylistically.
-Still, you are taking a chance both lyrically and musically.
+In a way, it illustrates what Barry and Mick are doing and might open doors stylistically.
+Still, they are taking a chance both lyrically and musically.